 After everything is completely prepared, and only then, do you begin to cook.

 In a large wok, heat three tablespoons of sesame oil, then add the garlic and ginger, stirring quickly to avoid burning them, so that they flavor the oil.
 When they are lightly tanned, add the onions and stir until they are soft and translucent.
 Next add the broccoli, and carrot slices if you are including them.
 Stir until they are half cooked.
 Then add everything else, and stir until it is all well coated with oil and the bok choy is wilted.
 Add one half cup of pure water, put the lid on the wok, and turn the heat down a little, and let the whole thing steam until everything is soft enough to eat.
 Serve immediately, and let people add their own tamari to taste (and toasted sesame oil if they like).

 How to cook brown rice: In a heavy pot, place one cup of dry rice over medium heat.
 Stir the rice with a wooden spoon until it is slightly toasted.
 Then add two cups of pure water and allow it to come to a boil.
-When it boils, turn the heat down very low, put a top on the pot, and let the rice cook until all of the water is absorbed and the rice is fully expanded and easy to chew, about 40 to 50 minutes.
+When it boils, turn the heat down very low, put a top on the pot, and let the rice cook until all of the water is absorbed and the rice is fully expanded and easy to chew, about 40 minutes.
 It’s OK to peek, but not for long.
 You want to keep the heat constant.
 If you use a pot with a glass lid, you don’t have to remove the lid to see how your rice is doing.
 You can, of course, multiply the recipe as needed.